What happens if I delete all cache files on Mac?

 So, what does happen when you delete all cache files on Mac?

 When I deleted all cache folders, system, user, and app-level, my Mac surprisingly didn't speed up.
 It actually slowed down at first.
-Safari lagged, Final Cut Pro reindexed everything, Mail rebuilt its database, and Spotlight churned through CPU for over an hour.
+Safari lagged, Final Cut Pro had to scan everything again, Mail rebuilt its database, and Spotlight used a lot of CPU for 30–90 minutes while rebuilding its index.

-Nothing broke, but odd glitches popped up: Photoshop fonts bugged out, iCloud sync stalled, and some app preferences, especially Adobe and Office reset.
-Bottom line?
-Clearing cache offers short-term space, not lasting performance gains.
+Nothing broke, but odd glitches popped up.
+Photoshop fonts bugged out, iCloud sync stalled, and some app preferences (especially Adobe and Office) reset.
+In short, clearing caches didn’t improve performance.
+It freed up some space, but caused temporary slowdowns while apps recreated their temporary files.

 How to safely delete cache on Mac (without causing issues)